FreakingLoki/portfolio/README.md

 #### Responsiveness and Accessibility
 - [x] Added media queries for responsiveness to different screen sizes
+- [x] Adjusted font size and colors for better contrast
 - [x] Added missing accessibility labels
 - [ ] Add keyboard controls to all major interactive elements